When is New Student Orientation 2019 and what will I be doing throughout the week?

 What is Student Involvement?

-Student Involvement serves as a coordination center on campus and works with the Lindenwood Student Government Association (LSGA), Campus Activities Board (CAB), Greek Life, student organizations, and Campus Recreation in facilitating their activities and projects.
+Student Involvement serves as a coordination center on campus and works with the Lindenwood Student Government Association (LSGA), Campus Activities Board (CAB), Fraternity & Sorority Life, student organizations, and Campus Recreation in facilitating their activities and projects.

 What services does the University Chaplain's office provide?